-Database applications and object relation mappers that use prepared queries will have a problem if we enable transaction-level pooling.
+Database applications and object relation mappers that uses prepared queries will have a problem if we enable transaction-level pooling.
 Once a statement is prepared for execution, it can be reused until it is deallocated.
 By default, we know that connections are reset between sessions, so these prepared statements are lost.
-We can fix this by changing server_reset_query in /etc/pgbouncer/pgbouncer.ini to the following:
+We can fix this by changing server\reset\query in /etc/pgbouncer/pgbouncer.ini to the following: